 While the scale of the problem is massive, so is China’s top-down response.
 In November, it signed an historic agreement with the U.S. to limit greenhouse gasses and promised for the first time to set a goal for when its carbon emissions will peak.
-China is the world’s biggest spender on clean energy, experimenting with carbon markets and building more solar capacity in 2013 than the total installed base in the U.S. President Xi Jinping said in February that air pollution was Beijing’s “most prominent” challenge, even as polls suggest social security and anti-corruption measures remain the top concerns of citizens nationwide.
+China is the world’s biggest spender on clean energy, is experimenting with carbon markets and built more solar capacity in 2013 than the total installed base in the U.S. President Xi Jinping said in February 2014 that air pollution was Beijing’s “most prominent” challenge, even as polls suggest social security and anti-corruption measures remain the top concerns of citizens nationwide.
 Is China at a point where the cloudy air might temper the country’s ambitions?
-At least seven provinces have lowered their goals for economic growth for 2014 amid pressure for air pollution controls.
+At least seven provinces lowered their goals for economic growth for 2014 amid pressure for air pollution controls.
 China’s Ministry of Environmental Protection is challenged by other powerful bureaucracies and must battle local officials and other vested interests to ensure government directives are followed.